KadirKemal/KKDSqlite/README.md

 -(BOOL)deleteMeWith:(NSArray <SqliteBaseData*>*) dataList;
 ```

-If you call saveMeWithChildren method, after saving (creating or updating) the parent instance, bindToParent method would be called for every instances in dataList.
+If you use saveMeWithChildren method;
+after saving (creating or updating) the parent instance, bindToParent method would be called for every instances in dataList.

 ####Example
 ```objc